Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Discussion and Conclusion

-Through simulation, we found that leveraging a precise experimental design---such as Constrained Randomization---for well-matched datasets can lead to more precise causal analyses than standard approaches, which only assume completely randomized, paired, or blocked designs.
-To demonstrate how to use our balance diagnostics and inferential approach in practice, we revisited a causal analysis conducted recently in political science by \cite{keele2017black}.
-In applied work, researchers often have field-specific knowledge guiding them towards balancing particular covariates, which was the case in this application.
-Our approach was able to improve the precision of this political science causal analysis by conditioning on the high levels of balance that researchers---using subject-matter expertise---instigated by design.
+To demonstrate how to use our balance diagnostics and inferential approach in practice, we revisited a causal analysis conducted in political science by \cite{keele2017black}.
+Researchers often have field-specific knowledge guiding them towards balancing particular covariates when matching, which was the case in this application.
+Using our approach, we pinpointed the experimental designs the resulting matched dataset may approximate.
+Furthermore, we improved the precision of this causal analysis by conditioning on the high levels of balance that researchers---using subject-matter expertise---ensured by design.

 Because our framework combines design-based and model-based decisions, a promising line of future research is comparing different combinations of these decisions and assessing which combinations yield the best inference for a matched dataset.
 In particular, our simulations suggest that there may be an equivalence between certain designs when linear regression is used.
-This echoes recent findings that design-based matching methods and model-based machine learning methods often yield similar results \citep{keele2018comparing}.
+This echoes recent findings that design-based matching methods and model-based machine learning methods often yield similar results \citep{keele2020comparing}.
+Furthermore, our approach can be applied to settings beyond matching.
+For example, assumptions of random assignment have been used in regression discontinuity designs \citep{li2015evaluating,cattaneo2015randomization,matteiMealli2016,branson2018local} and instrumental variable approaches \citep{brookhart2007preference,baiocchi2014instrumental,branson2020evaluating}.
+Our \texttt{randChecks} \texttt{R} package---used throughout this paper---can formally test effective random assignment of any binary indicator, such as binary treatments in regression discontinuity designs and binary instrumental variables.

-One could also consider different experimental designs for the same estimator.
-For example, one matching algorithm may yield a dataset approximating one design, and another algorithm will yield a dataset approximating a different design \citep{bind2017bridging}.
-We are currently working on a methodology that combines the analyses of multiple matched datasets that approximate different designs.

-Finally, our approach can be applied to settings beyond matching.
-For example, recent works on regression discontinuity designs utilize as-if randomization assumptions for units near the discontinuity \citep{li2015evaluating,cattaneo2015randomization,matteiMealli2016}.
-We explore the application of our methodology to regression discontinuity designs in \cite{branson2018local}, where we find that positing different experimental designs can lead to a more precise causal analysis for a regression discontinuity design in education.